 I used 2 quarts of Driftwood Grey and 1 quart of Seagull Grey.
 1 pint of Deglosser and 1 pint of Top Coat.

-Altogether I paid 150 $ on paint, then I bought new hardware and liner to cover the inside of the open cabinets.
+Altogether I paid 150 $ for the paint, then I bought new hardware and liner to cover the inside of the open cabinets.

 Depending on how big your kitchen is, you will spend between 100 and 200 $ on paint.

 3 years after painting my kitchen cabinets.